mehulagg/gitlab/doc/user/packages/workflows/project_registry.md

 ## Example walkthrough

-There is no functionality specific to this feature.
-Instead, we are taking advantage of functionality available in each of the package management systems to publish different package types to the same place.
+No functionality is specific to this feature.
+Instead, we're taking advantage of the functionality of each package management system to publish different package types to the same place.

 - <i class="fa fa-youtube-play youtube" aria-hidden="true"></i>
   Watch a video of how to add Maven, NPM, and Conan packages to [the same project](https://youtu.be/ui2nNBwN35c).